Bhavin1018/Fluxion/CONTRIBUTING.md

 ## Migration Guides

-ReactFlow aims to make it easy for users to migrate from other state management libraries.
+Fluxion aims to make it easy for users to migrate from other state management libraries.
 When contributing to migration guides:

 1. Ensure examples are clear and show equivalent code patterns
 2. Cover basic usage, component integration, middleware, and async patterns